River Rocks come in a variety of shapes, colors, and sizes.

 Most found in local hardware and department stores are artificially polished stones mined from quarries.

-To assure you are collecting Riverstones that are suitable for any type of vivarium, I would recommend buying them from a reliable source that is selling the rock specifically for aquarium or terrarium use.
+To ensure you are collecting Riverstones that are suitable for any type of vivarium, I would recommend buying them from a reliable source that is selling the rock specifically for aquarium or terrarium use.

 Click the image below to find out more about the current price and other relative info: